 A transesophageal echocardiogram (TEE) uses sound waves bounced off the heart to create a moving picture of the heart and blood vessels.
 A long, flexible tube about the width of a little finger is inserted into your mouth, then into the esophagus — the tube that connects the throat to the stomach, directly behind the heart.

 This probe has a tiny device at its tip called a transducer that sends and records the sound waves.
 This creates pictures of your heart and blood vessels from inside the esophagus, rather than through the wall of the chest.
 The images are sometimes clearer than those from a regular echocardiogram because they are taken from closer to the heart.

-Transesophageal scans done in the operating room provide real-time feedback to the surgeon about the health and functioning of the heart and its valves, so that appropriate choice of surgery required may be made at the time of cardiac surgery.
+Sometimes these scans are done in the operating room to provide real-time feedback to surgeons about the health and functioning of the heart and its valves, allowing them to make appropriate choices at the time of surgery.

 - Detect blood clots or masses inside the heart

 - Assess heart valves and artificial heart valves

 - Detect holes between the chambers of the heart

 - Diagnose tears in the lining of the aorta

 - Evaluate heart size

 - Identify areas of poor blood flow in the heart